Call 24/7

 Services:

-Logan Mingo Area Mental Health Inc is a suboxone drug treatment clinic in Chattaroy, West Virginia situated in the 25667 zip code area.
+Logan Mingo Area Mental Health Inc is a suboxone treatment facility in Chattaroy, WV situated in the 25667 zip code.

 Location: 2954 Buffalo Creek Road, Chattaroy, WV 25667 in Mingo County